Charlie9009/CI_PP2_UPM/README.md

 ## Browser Compatibility

+* Chrome: The website is combatible and behaves as expected.

+* Firefox: The website is combatible and behaves as expected.

-* * The website has been tested and are compatible in browsers Chrome, Firefox, Edge.
+* Edge: The website is combatible and behaves as expected.

-* The game and the fetch api is not compatible in Internet Explorer.
+* Internet Explorer: The game and the fetch api does not work in Internet Explorer.
+The site is not compatible.

 ## Further testing

-* I have tested the website thru phones like One Plus 8T and Iphone XR.
+* I have tested the website thru phones like One Plus 8T, Iphone X and a friends Samsung.

 * The site has been tested on numerous of computers and laptops.